Tag Archives: roofing maintenance

 If you don’t have a roof that can withstand a snowstorm, you could find yourself in a pile of trouble before long.

 These two are about even when it comes to durability.
-This is because both are meant to stand up to extreme temperatures, high winds, rain, and snow.
+Both are meant to stand up to extreme temperatures, high winds, rain, and snow.
+They protect against water accumulation and help prevent problematic leaks from occurring.

-Perhaps the only real difference here is that many silicone roofs come with a 50-year warranty, which should last you for life.
+The only real difference here is that many silicone roofs come with a 50-year warranty, which should last you for life.

 Having that kind of security and peace of mind can go a long way toward picking the right roofing material for your repair or replacement.